jumpinjackie/fdo/OpenSourceBuild__README.txt

             cd [FDO OpenSource]\Providers\GenericRdbms\Src\UnitTest

-				-  If you wish to run the MySql unit tests without specifying an initialization file, update the default initialization file "MySqlInit.txt" file with valid values for username, password and service for the service against which the unit tests should be executed and run "Dbg\UnitTestMySql.exe" with no additional parameters.
+            If you wish to run the MySql unit tests without specifying an initialization file, update the default initialization file "MySqlInit.txt" file with valid values for username, password and service for the service against which the unit tests should be executed and run "Dbg\UnitTestMySql.exe" with no additional parameters.

             NOTE: Do not drop MySqlInit.txt in subversion if you choose to modify it

-				-  If you wish to run the unit test and specify your own initialization file, create your the file with valid values for username, password and service and run the unit test by specifying the initialization file on the command line when executing the unit tests.
+            If you wish to run the unit test and specify your own initialization file, create your the file with valid values for username, password and service and run the unit test by specifying the initialization file on the command line when executing the unit tests.

             e.g. Dbg\UnitTestMySql.exe initfiletest=MySqlInitEx.txt

             NOTE: The initialization file must contain values for service, username and password.

             e.g.: service=mysqlserver;username=root;password=xxxx;

         Odbc:

             cd [FDO OpenSource]\Providers\GenericRdbms\Src\UnitTest

- 				-  If you wish to run the ODBC unit tests without specifying an initialization file, update the default initialization file "OdbcInit.txt" file with valid values for username, password and service for the services against which the unit tests should be executed and run "Dbg\UnitTestOdbc.exe" with no additional parameters.
+            If you wish to run the ODBC unit tests without specifying an initialization file, update the default initialization file "OdbcInit.txt" file with valid values for username, password and service for the services against which the unit tests should be executed and run "Dbg\UnitTestOdbc.exe" with no additional parameters.

             NOTE: Do not drop OdbcInit.txt in subversion if you choose to modify it

-				-  If you wish to run the unit test and specify your own initialization file, create your the file with valid values for username, password and the service names.
+            If you wish to run the unit test and specify your own initialization file, create your the file with valid values for username, password and the service names.
 Run the unit test by specifying the initialization file on the command line when executing the unit tests.

             e.g. Dbg\UnitTestOdbc.exe initfiletest=OdbcInitEx.txt

             NOTE: The initialization file must contain values for service, username and password.

-				   The initialization file must contain service, username and password for each server type DSN name can be specified using DSNOracle, DSNMySql, DSNSqlServer e.g.:
+            The initialization file must contain service, username and password for each server type DSN name can be specified using DSNOracle, DSNMySql, DSNSqlServer

+            e.g.:

             serviceOracle=oraserver;usernameOracle=xxxx;passwordOracle=xxxx;DSNOracle=ORACLExxx;
             serviceMySql=mysqlserver;usernameMySql=root;passwordMySql=xxxx;DSNMySql=MySQLxxx;
             serviceSqlServer=sqlserver;usernameSqlServer=xxxx;passwordSqlServer=xxxx;DSNSqlServer=SqlServerxxx;

             NOTE: You can also run the unit tests separately for each ODBC subtype:

             MySql:       Dbg\UnitTestOdbc.exe OdbcMySqlTests
             Oracle:      Dbg\UnitTestOdbc.exe OdbcOracleTests
             SqlServer:   Dbg\UnitTestOdbc.exe OdbcSqlServerTests
             Access:      Dbg\UnitTestOdbc.exe OdbcAccessTests
             Excel:       Dbg\UnitTestOdbc.exe OdbcExcelTests
             Text:        Dbg\UnitTestOdbc.exe OdbcTextTests

 -----------------------------
 Linux Instructions
 -----------------------------

-I. Linux Notes:
+I. Build Instructions

+  1. cd [FDO OpenSource]

+  2. Open and modify setenvironment.bat to specify the locations of the Thirdparty SDK components and build tools.
+(Refer to the Build Notes below)

+  3. source ./setenvironment.sh

+  4. ./build_thirdparty.sh

+  5. ./build_linux.sh

+  NOTE: build_linux.sh is a simple helper script that assists developers to build the FDO
+        components.
+These scripts supplement standard support of configure and make.

+        The implementation of the above build_linux.sh script in essence calls ...

+        aclocal
+        libtoolize --force
+        automake --add-missing --copy
+        autoconf
+        ./configure
+        make
+        make install

+        for the fdo core API components as well as the set of FDO providers that are currently supported in the automated build process.
+Users are free to call configure and make without using the build_linux.sh helper script.

+II.
+Build Notes

   In preparation for building the Linux Open Source FDO Binaries